 32. The minister may designate or appoint an auditor to carry out the audit of the corporation's accounts and business that he or she may specify in the order, and an auditor so designated or appointed shall have authority to call for and shall be supplied by the board with all books and vouchers which the auditor considers necessary for that audit.

-Power to deal in liquor
+Power to deal in liquor and cannabis

 33. The corporation may